-In the dual-degree nursing program, students earn a Bachelor of Science in either biology or kinesiology through an accelerated three-year curriculum at Gordon (including summer classes) and a Bachelor of Science with a nursing major through an accelerated 16-month curriculum at Curry College.
+In the dual-degree nursing program, students earn a Bachelor of Science in Health Science through an accelerated three and a half year curriculum at Gordon (including summer classes) and a Bachelor of Science with a nursing major through an accelerated 16-month curriculum at Curry College.
 The average program completion time is four years and three months.

 A private, four-year, liberal arts college in Milton, MA, Curry College has been educating the Boston area’s top nurses for 40 years.
 The nursing program originated in Boston Children’s Hospital, which is ranked as the country’s #1 pediatric hospital by U.S. News and World Report.
 When the Hospital phased out its diploma program, the program moved to Curry to become the College’s School of Nursing, which now offers certificate, bachelor’s and master’s programs.